Gering School Board: Copsey retains seat, Trautman and Maser elected

-Six candidates ran on Tuesday to fill one of three seats on the Gering School Board: Kolene Woodward, John Maser, Krista Baird and Greg Trautman, Justin Reinmuth, and incumbent Brian Copsey.
+Six candidates ran on Tuesday to fill one of three seats on the Gering School Board: Kolene Woodward, John Maser, Krista Baird, Greg Trautman, Justin Reinmuth, and incumbent Brian Copsey.

 Unofficial results on Wednesday morning showed that Copsey retained his seat on the board with 1,302 votes.
 He will be joined by new board members Greg Trautman and John Maser, who received 1,541 and 1,280 votes, respectively.